cstack/db_tutorial/_parts/part8.md

 +    LEAF_NODE_SPACE_FOR_CELLS / LEAF_NODE_CELL_SIZE;
 ```

-Based on these constants, here's what the layout of leaf node looks like currently:
+Based on these constants, here's what the layout of a leaf node looks like currently:

 {% include image.html url="assets/images/leaf-node-format.png" description="Our leaf node format" %}

-It's a little space inefficient to use an entire byte per boolean value in the header, but this makes it a little easier to write code to access those values.
+It's a little space inefficient to use an entire byte per boolean value in the header, but this makes it easier to write code to access those values.

 Also notice that there's some wasted space at the end.
-We store as many cells as we can after the header, but there is some space left over that can't hold an entire cell.
+We store as many cells as we can after the header, but the leftover space can't hold an entire cell.
 We leave it empty to avoid splitting cells between nodes.

 ## Accessing Leaf Node Fields